swilsonmedia/pak-utils/packages/pak-cli/readme.md

 ```

 ### merge
-This command will prompt you with list available bug branches where the case is in step 6. (ok to merge).
-It will merged code from your selected branch to master and walk you through prompts to assign case to Buildmaster and set step to 7.
+This command will prompt you with list available branches where the case is in step 6. (ok to merge).
+It will merged code from case's related branch to master and walk you through prompts to assign case to Buildmaster and set step to 7.

 #### Example
 ```sh